pypackaging-native/pypackaging-native/docs/key-issues/gpus.md

 Hence it is not possible to upload more than one of those wheels under the same package name.

-Historically, this required projects to produce packages specific CUDA minor versions.
+Historically, this required projects to produce packages specific to CUDA minor versions.
 Projects would either support only one CUDA version on PyPI, or create different packages.
 PyTorch and TensorFlow do the former, with TensorFlow supporting only a single CUDA version, and PyTorch providing more wheels for